wavemaker/docs/learn/app-development/deployment/deployment-using-docker-compose.md

 ```

-nginx default.conf file for reverse proxy.user can modify the conf file based on their requireents.
+The nginx `default.conf` file for reverse `proxy.user` can modify the `conf` file based on their requirements.

 ```conf
 upstream webapp_wm {
    server webapp:8080;

 }

 server {
    listen 80;